ChatGPT vs Resume Builders: Which Is Better in 2026?

 Here's a direct comparison based on my experience with both approaches across 30 applications:

-| Feature | ChatGPT | Resume Builders |
+| Feature | ChatGPT | Resume Builder |

 |---|---|---|

-| Consistency | Varies by prompt | Structured |
+| Consistency across applications | Varies by prompt | ✓ Structured, repeatable |

-| Time per Resume | 15–20 min | 1–2 min |
+| Time per tailored resume | 15–20 min | ✓ Under 60 seconds |

 The time difference alone changed my entire job search strategy.
 At 15–20 minutes per resume with ChatGPT, I could customize maybe 3–4 resumes in an evening.
 With a builder, I could do 15 in the same time and spend the rest of that evening actually preparing for interviews.